chirpstack/chirpstack-gateway-bridge/docs/content/install/config.md

   # When configured, ChirpStack Gateway Bridge will validate that the client
   # certificate of the gateway has been signed by this CA certificate.
   ca_cert=""

+  # Stats interval.
+  #
+  # This defines the interval in which the ChirpStack Gateway Bridge forwards
+  # the uplink / downlink statistics.
+  stats_interval="30s"

   # Ping interval.
   ping_interval="1m0s"